plone/plone.restapi-client/docs/actions/index.md

 (plone-client-actions)=

-# Endpoints
+# Endpoint actions

-This part of the documentation explains the endpoints of Plone REST API.
+This part of the documentation explains the client actions related to each endpoint of Plone REST API.

 ```{toctree}
 :caption: Table of Contents